biosharp-dotnet/bioinfo-gitpod/README.md

-# TDRC Gitpod
+# Bioinfo Gitpod

-Gitpod setup for the workshops at TDRC.
+Gitpod setup for Bioinformatics workshops.

 The Gitpod env has been setup with the most important tools for the workshops such as